 Hello!
 This is the website of Adam Lesnikowski.
 I am very interested in machine learning, statistical learning theory, convolutional neural networks and AI, especially applied to computer vision and other web scale data problems.

-As of January 2017, I've joined Nvidia in Santa Clara, CA as a senior software perception engineer in the autonomous vehicles group.
+As of January 2017, I've joined Nvidia in Santa Clara, CA as a senior software perception engineer with the AI infrastructure group.
 I'm extremely excited to join the brilliant and ambitious group on the team!
-Here's a look at what we've been working on: Nvidia autonomous vehicles.

 Here's my resume.